-6. Province of St. Joseph (in Argentina, Chile, Uruguay, Bolivia)
+6. Province of St. Joseph (in Argentina, Chile, Uruguay, and Bolivia)

-7. Province of St. Frances Xavier Cabrini (in Australia, Philippines, Indonesia, Taiwan, Japan, Vietnam)
+7. Province of St. Frances Xavier Cabrini (in Australia, Philippines, Indonesia, Taiwan, Japan, and Vietnam)

 For further information on each of these territorial divisions, go to the Congregation's official website http://www.scalabrini.org